ki14jaeh/Data-Analysis-Portfolio/20231008/README.md

 <img src="https://github.com/ki14jaeh/Data-Analysis-Portfolio/blob/main/20231008/VIX.png" width="600" />

 ## Inverted Yield Curve
+### Credit Spread (3 month vs. 10 year)
 An inverted yield curve, in which longer-term bonds have a lower yield than short-term, is often regarded as a leading indicator of a looming economic recession.
+In the last three decades there were four notable recessions in the United States: (1) 1990s recession, (2) Collapse of the Dot-com bubble in early 2000s, (3) Global Financial Crisis in 2008, and (4) COVID-19 Recession in 2020.
+In the graph below using the FRED credit spread data, we can see that the spread between 10-Year and 3-month Treasury Constant Maturities dips below zero (i.e. inverted yield curve) before each of the four recessionary periods.
+The yield curve started inverting on July 2022 and has been inverted since.

 ```
 # Replace 'YOUR_API_KEY' with your actual FRED API key
 key = 'YOUR_API_KEY'